tzwukerf/canyouhackit2023/Sentence Bot/README.md

 I am pretty sure you can brute force this challenge (which is why I'm guessing why it's been solved 250+ times) if you run ./sentencebot --setseed={brute forced number} but I wanted to challenge myself by looking through the binary.
-What I did is also brute forcing, but where my method shines is that if the binary ever consisted of a small delay (let's say 3-10 seconds) then the other method is completely inefficient.
-For this binary though, there is no difference.
+What I did is also brute forcing, but where my method shines is that if the program ever consisted of a small delay (let's say 3-10 seconds) then the other method is completely inefficient.
+For this program though, there is no difference.
 Choose whatever you prefer.

 When you look through getFlag(), you see this: